-It's finally time to bring that life goal of opening your own restaurant in Colorado to fruition, and you're excited to get rollin'.
+It's finally time to bring that goal of opening your own restaurant in Colorado to life, and you're excited to get rollin'.
 Don't hand out the menus just yet, though.
 Restaurant ownership can be super-rewarding, but things like potential lawsuits and other mishaps can seriously dilute the more appetizing parts.

-It's all good though, we're here to help your restaurant get the coverage it needs to succeed.
+It's all good though, we're here to help your restaurant get the restaurant insurance coverage it needs to succeed.
 Starting with the fundamentals, we'll dive deeper into the unique concerns of Colorado restaurateurs.
 And when you're ready for that next step, our independent insurance agents will help you seal the deal, answering any questions you have.
 So, let's jump on in.

 What Is Restaurant Insurance?